Blackdeathanton/gatorexchange/Sprint4.md

 ### 1. Sprint Board

- - All the backend tasks were properly managed in the Sprint 4 board and the proper lifecycle has been followed
+ - All the backend tasks were properly managed in the Sprint 4 board and the proper lifecycle has been followed.
+ - All the frontend development tasks were managed using the Sprint 4 board under Projects tab.
+The proper lifecycle of issue creation, development, updating progress state, linking pull request with tasks, reviewing and merging code and pushing tasks to Done was followed correctly.

 ### 2. Backend Functionalities Implemented